cran/DMRnet/README.md

 ### Weight parameterization

-This remains to be introduced to GLAMER and DMRnet algorithms in future versions.
+This remains to be introduced to PDMR, GLAMER and DMRnet algorithms in future versions.